 We know conceiving can become stressful at times, especially if you have been trying for a while.
 Stress can affect your relationship and lower you or your partner’s sex drive.
 This may reduce how often you have sex.
 Severe and ongoing stress can also limit sperm production.
 It’s important that you and your partner take time to relax.
 Simple breathing techniques, exercise, and eating good healthy foods can all play a role in keeping you in the best headspace to conceive.

 Remember, it does not only take two to tango, it also takes time.
 Implementing these changes is a great way to boost male fertility, but they need to be consistent and constant over time.
 Since sperm formation takes almost three months, it will take at least this amount of time before experiencing the benefits.
-Happy trying!
+Make a commitment and take action today.
+Happy Trying!